awsdocs/amazon-emr-release-guide/doc_source/emr-spark-docker.md

-# Run Spark Applications with Docker Using Amazon EMR 6\.x<a name="emr-spark-docker"></a>
+# Run Spark applications with Docker using Amazon EMR 6\.x<a name="emr-spark-docker"></a>

 With Amazon EMR 6\.0\.0, Spark applications can use Docker containers to define their library dependencies, instead of installing dependencies on the individual Amazon EC2 instances in the cluster\.
 To run Spark with Docker, you must first configure the Docker registry and define additional parameters when submitting a Spark application\.
-For more information, see [Configure Docker Integration](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-docker.html)\.
+For more information, see [Configure Docker integration](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-docker.html)\.

 When the application is submitted, YARN invokes Docker to pull the specified Docker image and run the Spark application inside a Docker container\.
 This allows you to easily define and isolate dependencies\.
 It reduces the time for bootstrapping or preparing instances in the Amazon EMR cluster with the libraries needed for job execution\.

-## Considerations when Running Spark with Docker<a name="emr-spark-docker-considerations"></a>
+## Considerations when running Spark with Docker<a name="emr-spark-docker-considerations"></a>

 When running Spark with Docker, make sure the following prerequisites are met:
 + The `docker` package and CLI are only installed on core and task nodes\.